 From inside the enclosed 8-passenger gondolas, you’ll have sweeping views of the town below and the rugged peaks all around you.
 Head out early to catch the morning sun, or plan your trip to see the sunset from high above the town of Breckenridge.

-Open year-round, the gondola runs daily from 7:45am to 5:30pm, and is completely free.(Above photo is courtesy of GoBreck.com)
+Open year-round, the gondola runs daily and is completely free.(Above photo is courtesy of GoBreck.com)

 What’s better than packing up the whole family in the car and setting out to see Breckenridge’s beauty from every angle?
 There are dozens of scenic drives near Breckenridge, however we’ve narrowed it down to four we think would make for the best family outings.

 Boreas Pass Road